MicroEJ/docs/Tutorials/tutorialValidateGUIs.rst

 First of all, the GPU should be used if it is available on the system.
 Then, driving a display implies intensive memory usage, a DMA should be used whenever it's possible.

-For example, during the back copy if the flush policy is in switch mode or during your flush if your display is driven through SPI (if there is a DMA dedicated to the SPI port).
 For more information about the flush policy, please read our documentation about :ref:`section_display`.

 Hardware Configuration